Skip to main content

 Yes, stress can really cause hair loss.
 The condition is called telogen effluvium, where many hair follicles enter the resting phase at once after a shock to the system.
 The shedding usually shows up 2 to 3 months after the stressor, which is why the cause is often missed.

-Yes, topical Minoxidil works for many patients with pattern hair loss, especially when used consistently for 6 months or more.
+Yes, topical Minoxidil works for many patients with pattern hair loss, particularly when used consistently for 6 months or more.
 It widens blood vessels around the follicle and prolongs the growth phase.
 It works best alongside fixing the upstream driver, not as a stand-alone solution.

 Yes, low iron can cause hair loss without anemia.
 Ferritin (your iron storage protein) below 50 ng/mL often triggers shedding even when your hemoglobin is normal.
 We aim for ferritin above 50 ng/mL in most adults and above 75 ng/mL in menstruating women with hair loss.